fschwiet/DreamNJasmine/How to build.md

 In order to build this project, you need to execute the psake build script from the PowerShell console.
-You do this using the following command from the root project directory:
+You do this using the following command from the root project directory (putting the build result in .\build):

 	.\psake.ps1 default.ps1